-- Recipient: Enter the name and address of the recipient submitting this report. - 2 Federal Identification: Enter the number that appears on the award form (with dashes).
-The award may be a grant, cooperative agreement or contract. - 3.
-Dollar Amount of Award: Enter the dollar amount, rounded to the nearest dollar, received by the recipient.
+- Recipient: Enter the name and address of the recipient submitting this report. - Federal Identification: Enter the number that appears on the award form (with dashes).
+The award may be a grant, cooperative agreement or contract. - Dollar Amount of Award: Enter the dollar amount, rounded to the - nearest dollar, received by the recipient.
 4 & 5.
-Contact Person/Phone: Enter the name and telephone number - of the person with knowledge of the award and the recipient's implementation of Section 3. - Reporting Period: Indicate the time period (months and year) 6. this report covers - 7 Date Report Submitted: Enter the appropriate date
+Contact Person/Phone: Enter the name and telephone number of the person with knowledge of the award and the recipient's implementation of Section 3. - Reporting Period: Indicate the time period (months and year) - Date Report Submitted: Enter the appropriate date